Reynold Carrington: Coaching career

-His first coaching experience was in 2003 as a player-manager for W Connection after team manager Stuart Charles-Fevrier was in charge of the national team.
+Carrington's first coaching experience was in 2003 as a player-manager for W Connection after team manager Stuart Charles-Fevrier was in charge of the national team.
 He was named assistant manager after retirement.

 He was put in charge of the Trinidad and Tobago national under-15 football team in 2007, also coaching the under-17 team later.
 In 2012, he took charge of his native city club Point Fortin Civic, leaving the club in early 2015 claiming lack of motivation of his players.

 Personal life

-He is the father of Khadeen Carrington, who played college basketball for the Seton Hall Pirates and now professionally in Germany and the stepfather of footballer Kariym Balthazar, whom he coached and Point Fortin Civic.
+He is the father of Khadeen Carrington, who played college basketball for the Seton Hall Pirates and now professionally in Israel.
+He is also the stepfather of footballer Kariym Balthazar, whom he coached and Point Fortin Civic.